 Children who move freely show measurably stronger memory and learning retention.
 Twenty minutes of physical play before a focused task improves retention by up to 40%.

-The Science Behind the Stories
+The Science Behind The Stories

 Additional materials designed to support and deepen understanding beyond the story.